dewittpe/pkgstr-and-ci/00-slides/talk.md

 <p style="text-align:right">
 *"We love the R build process.<br>
-It is robust, cross-platform, reliable,<br>and rather predicatable. <br>
+It is robust, cross-platform, reliable,<br>and rather predictable. <br>
 It.
 Just.
 Works."*
 </p>
 <p style="text-align:right">